Connecticut Southern Railroad: Operations

 As of December 2019, the Connecticut Southern Railroad owns or operates on 90 mi of trackage in Connecticut and Massachusetts.
 Major commodities transported include lumber, steel, and carbon dioxide, which are mostly imported from elsewhere.
 Another source of traffic is the export of trash and recycling from Connecticut.
 The company's base of operations is at Hartford Yard.
 As of 2022, the Connecticut Southern hauls approximately 18,500 carloads per year.
-CSO does not serve any customers within Massachusetts.
+As of 2018, CSO does not serve any customers within Massachusetts.

 Lines operated

 New Haven - Springfield Line

-Connecticut Southern's main line is Amtrak's New Haven–Springfield Line.
-As Amtrak is strictly a passenger railroad, Connecticut Southern provides freight service over the entirety of the line, which it has trackage rights on.
+Connecticut Southern's main line is Amtrak's New Haven–Springfield Line, necessitating freight operations mostly at night with Amtrak-compliant cab-signal and PTC lead units.
+As Amtrak is strictly a passenger railroad, Connecticut Southern provides freight service over the entirety of the line, on which it has trackage rights.
 On this line, Connecticut Southern interchanges with CSX at Cedar Hill Yard in North Haven and at another yard in West Springfield, with Pan Am Southern in Berlin, and with both fellow Genesee and Wyoming subsidiary Providence and Worcester Railroad and the Central New England Railroad in Hartford.